Changissnz/nu_merchant_principal/README.md

-The term "argument" is a term predominantly used as a label for verbal or written forms of opposition and/or antagonism against one side, perhaps a null side, in favor of another perspective with its own rationale with options of promoting partiality through the engineering of opinions and biases.
+The term "argument" is a term predominantly used as a label for verbal or written forms of opposition and/or antagonism against one side, perhaps a null side, in favor of another perspective from its own rationale, with options of promoting partiality through the engineering of opinions and biases.
 Arguments have orientations according to a polarity of sorts, since they fall in the spectrum